Preparing for camp

 Upon their arrival at camp, all campers visit the Health Screening Station.
 At this time, all medications, both prescription and non-prescription are checked in, and all campers and adults staying for the week participate in a health screening.
 This will include taking each person’s temperature, screening for communicable diseases, questions regarding recent illness or injury, and determination of any pre-existing conditions that may affect participation in camp activities.

-As always, our camper cabin and sleeping areas, as well as public areas of camp will be cleaned regularly.
-Campers will also be coached in ways to maintain their own personal health such as drinking lots of water, eating right, washing hands, getting enough sleep and more.
+Campers will be coached in ways to maintain their own personal health such as drinking lots of water, eating right, washing hands, getting enough sleep and more.
 If they are not feeling well for any reason, campers will be told to tell their staff member immediately.
-All campers, staff and adult leaders will have daily health and temperature screenings.
+All campers, staff and adult leaders will have daily wellness check opportunities with our Health Care Coordinator.

 Sickness and Injuries at Camp

 If we discover that a camper has a communicable illness, we will follow guidance of health authorities on next steps.
-If campers will need to be isolated for more than 24 hours, parents/guardians will be notified and the camper must be picked up within 8 hours.
-Parents/guardians of the campers this camper’s cohort will be notified at this time as well.
+If the camper will need to be isolated for more than 24 hours, parents/legal guardians will be notified and the camper must be picked up within 8 hours.
+Parents/legal guardians of the campers this camper’s cohort will be notified at this time as well.

 In the event of minor camper injury or illness, it is Cross Trails Ministry’s policy to treat the camper according to physician-approved procedures.
 If the injury or illness prevents the camper from participating in normal camp activities for more than 1 hour, parents will be notified to inform them of the situation and of treatment given.